HangfireIO/Cronos/README.md

 ### Working with time zones

-It is possible to specify a time zone directly, but in this case you should always pass `DateTime` with `DateTimeKind.Utc` flag, or use `DateTimeOffset` class.
+It is possible to specify a time zone directly, in this case you should always pass `DateTime` with `DateTimeKind.Utc` flag, or use `DateTimeOffset` class.

 ```csharp
 CronExpression expression = CronExpression.Parse("* * * * *");